jamnjeri/calculator/README.md

 - [] Activate the % button

 ### CONCLUSION
-* The function of a % on the calculator proved challenging to create a function and hence is still being worked on
+* The function of a % on the calculator proved challenging to create a function and hence is still being worked on.
-*

 ### Languages used to create this project
 * HTML,